 Project management templates

 A project management template is a pre-set form or document that is customisable according to a project’s unique specifications.
-A template thus speeds up the project processes by having already created documents, forms, or graphs for your project.
+Using a template thus speeds up the project processes.

-Here are some of the templates used by project managers:
+Here are some of the templates project managers use:

-- Milestone checklists: A list used to determine whether team members are on track with their tasks in terms of the project deadline.
+- Milestone checklist: A list used to determine whether team members are on track with their tasks in terms of the project deadline.

-- Scorecard: A scoring sheet used during the closing phase of the project that helps a project manager to assess the performance of his team and to compile a report on it.
+- Scorecard: A scoring sheet used during the closing phase of the project that helps a project manager to assess the performance of his team and to compile a report.

-- Project plan: A project plan template can include fields for all the processes needed to complete a comprehensive project plan.
+- Project plan: A project plan template can include fields for all the processes involved in executing the project.

 - Project charter template: A template to establish the project charter that will inform the project planning process.

-- Change log: a document that allows you to record all changes to the project and evaluate each one of them.
+- Change log: A document that allows you to record all changes to the project and to evaluate each one of those changes.